jackyzha0/quartz/content/VCS-Documentation/server-install/Postgres + docker compose setup.md

 The initialize script will install docker and the docker compose plugin.
 After Running the script there should be a new folder `/usr/vcs/compose-cfg` that contains the configuration for the docker compose environment.
 Configure the files as specified bellow
 Configure the `.env` , `.env.local` and `proxyGatewayConfig.json`

-The initialize_docker.sh script will copy the configuration files to /usr/vcs/compose-cfg edit the configuration files as specified in the next section.
+The `initialize_docker.sh` script will copy the configuration files to `/usr/vcs/compose-cfg` edit the configuration files as specified in the next section.

+## Configuration for compose

+Configure the `.env` `.env.local` and `.proxyGatewayConfig.json`.
+Adjust the server ip in each to point to the correct server.

 ### .env configuration
 Change `VCS_SERVER_HTTP_URL=http://` to the vcs servers ip-address this should be the ip of the machine and also specify the port that vcs is listening on *(this should be an http url*).